andras-fn/docmark/README.md

  - POSTGRES_URI
  - GITHUB_CLIENT_ID
  - GITHUB_CLIENT_SECRET
+ - ALLOWED_GITHUB_IDS

+ > **Note:** You can find your Github user id easily by going here and entering your Github username: https://caius.github.io/github_id
 ### Set up your database
 The rest of this README assumes that you have already set up a Postgres container with a database called "docmarkai".